-Jehoshaphat! he whispered in the silence of his mind and turned suddenly to the lunch, eating with gusto and with joy.
-8i.

-Once again, Baley crossed the lawn between Fastolfe's establishment and Gladia~s.
-He would be seeing Gladia for the fourth time in three days-and (his heart seemed to compress into a hard knot in his chest) now for the last time.
+Jehoshaphat!
+He whispered in the silence of his mind and turned suddenly to the lunch, eating with gusto and with joy.
+Once again, Baley crossed the lawn between Fastolfe's establishment and Gladia's.
+He would be seeing Gladia for the fourth time in three days-and (his heart 'seemed to compress into a hard knot in his chest) now for the last time.
 Giskard was with him but at a distance, more intent than ever on the surroundings.
-Surely, with the Chairman in full possession of the facts, there should be a relaxation of any concern for Baley's safety-if there ever had been any, by rights, when it was Daneel who had been in to make arrangements for your transportation to Earth.
+Surely, with the Chairman in full possession of the facts, there should be a relaxation of any concern for Baley's safety-if there ever had been' any, by rights, when it was Daneel who had been in danger.
+Presumably, Giskard had not yet been reinstructed in the matter.
+I Only once did he approach Baley and that was when the latter called out, "Giskard, where's Daneel?"
+Swiftly, Giskard covered the ground between them, as though reluctant to speak in anything but a quiet tone.
+"Daneel is on his way to the spaceport, sir, in the company of several others, of the staff, in order to make arrangements for your transportation to Earth.
 When you are taken to the spaceport, he will meet you there and be on the ship with you, taking his final leave of you at Earth."
 "Good news.
 I treasure every day of companionship with Daneel.
 And you, Giskard?
 Will you accompany us?"
 "No, sir.
 I am instructed to remain on Aurora.
 However, Daneel will serve you well, even in my absence."
 "I am sure of that, Giskard, but I will miss you."

 "Thank you, sir," said Giskard and retreated as rapidly as he had come.
 Baley gazed after him speculatively for a moment or so. -No, first things first.
 He had to see Gladia.
-82.